yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-microsoft-azure.md

 ## <a name="tyk-options"></a>Tyk Installation Options for Azure

-Azure allows you to install Tyk On-Premises in the following ways:
+Azure allows you to install Tyk in the following ways:

+### On-Premises

 1. Via our [Ubuntu Setup](http://localhost:1313/docs/get-started/with-tyk-on-premise/installation/on-ubuntu/) on an installed Ubuntu Server on Azure.
-2. Via our [Docker QuickStart](http://localhost:1313/docs/get-started/with-tyk-on-premise/installation/docker/) using Azure's Docker support.
+2. Via our [Docker Installation](https://tyk.io/docs/get-started/with-tyk-on-premise/installation/docker/) using Azure's Docker support.

-> **Warning!** Our Docker Quickstart setup involves some workarounds, and should be installed for demonstration purposes, not on a production machine.
+### Hybrid

+It is also possible to install [Tyk Hybrid](https://tyk.io/docs/get-started/with-tyk-hybrid/) on Azure.